thatlarrypearson/telemetry-obd-log-to-csv/README.md

 $
 ```

-List of NMEA commands/sentences that are know to this application:
+List of NMEA commands/sentences that are known to this application:

 - ```NMEA_GNGNS```: Fix data
 - ```NMEA_GNGST```: Pseudorange error statistics